walmartlabs/concord-website/docs/getting-started/concord-dsl.md

   - log: "Pack your bags, boys.
 Show's cancelled"
 ```

-Similarly, `onFailure` flow will be executed if a process crashed:
+Similarly, `onFailure` flow is executed if a process crashes:

 ```yaml
 flows:
   main: